 - allows you to put on your own branding and customization

-- has a simple, but functional chat that not only lets you communicate with your clients, but also receive payments, send estimations, create private team notes, and take care of your customer relationships
+- Includes a real-time chat that not only lets you communicate with your clients, but also receive payments, send quotes, create private team notes, and take care of your customer relationships

-- only Stripe payments are available for now
+- for now, only Stripe and bank transfers are available for payments

 Almost any service company, whether specialized in marketing services, professional services, web design, copywriting, SEO, or translations could improve their business and gain more time by giving productization a try.

-As we’ve seen with many examples laid out above, using a productized service software for that purpose is quite a sensible option.
+As we’ve seen with many examples laid out above, using a productized service software for that purpose is quite a great option.

 Now, to summarize.
-We’ve compared three currently available on the market solutions.
-But this was quite a long article to read, so let’s recap all 3 productized service software we have analyzed.
+We’ve compared three productized service software solutions.
+But this was quite a long article to read, so let’s give a quick recap on all 3 software we have analyzed.

 SPP turned out to be a great software that’s easy to use and made setting up one-time and recurring productized services effortless.
 The only downfalls are its price, with the basic option for $129/month, its UX, which isn’t the most appealing to the eye, and the fact that to have it whitelabeled we have to go for the most expensive plan.